chog1/conor.h-Practical-Application-1/README.md

 # conor.h-Practical-Application-1

-All workings can be found in file _prompt.ipynb_
+All workings can be found in file _prompt.ipynb_ and related chart images stored in folder data

 Based on CRISP-DM Framework below is a brief report of data review: